Read time: 3 minutes

 - We do not scan code references for flags with keys that have less than 3 characters.

-- We scan up to 5000 files with code references per repository.
+- We store up to 10000 files with code references per repository.
 LaunchDarkly ignores additional files.

 - We allow up to 500 characters is allowed per line of source code stored.
 LaunchDarkly truncates additional files.

 - We allow up to 25000 code references per file.
 LaunchDarkly ignores additional references.

 If you've encountered any of these limits, or are noticing a large number of false positives being detected by

 .ldignore file in your repository with rules matching the files and directories you'd like to exclude.